Whyzanet/WhyzaGC/README.md

 The other difference between the ESP8266 and the ESP32 code is that the ESP32 Neopixel will flash green for a successful radmon.org update attempt, and flash red for an unsuccessful update attempt.

 The other hardware consideration is that I can confirm that OLED screen burn in does occur with the default contrast and use over 1000 hours as noted on the Adafruit site.
 As such I have now set the contrast to a minimum to preserve the screen.
 This setting is near the top of the ino file if you desire to change it.
-A screen with burn in will always look duller than a new screen regardless of settings.
+A screen with burn in will always be not as bright as a new screen, regardless of any settings.

 ## Latest Version